-Article 13 provides for the dissolution of the Brooklyn Park Firefighters' Relief Association and the termination of the retirement plan administered by the relief association.
+The bill on which the article is based, HF3153 (Nelson); SF3900 (Hoffman), provides for the dissolution of the Brooklyn Park Firefighters' Relief Association and the termination of the retirement plan administered by the relief association.
 The bill requires the relief association to fully vest all accounts in the relief association retirement plan and make immediate distributions of accounts, among other requirements.